 |Prednisone, 20 mg, 10 tablets||

-As mentioned earlier, RxSaver only shows preferred pharmacies when you search a medication.
+As mentioned earlier, RxSaver shows only its preferred pharmacies when you search a medication.
 You have to click a “see more” button to see other pharmacies.

-Unfortunately, that means you may miss out on some free medication programs at your local supermarket pharmacy that could eliminate the cost of your prescription.
+Unfortunately, that means you may miss out on some free medication programs at your local supermarket pharmacy that could eliminate the cost of your prescription altogether.

 In our test, GoodRx did an excellent job highlighting these medications that are free or cheap at supermarket pharmacies, while RxSaver didn’t steer us to the free options.